vg-lab/FiReS/README.md

 ## Dependencies

-Boost.Any, Boost.Lexical_Cast and Boost.Spirit are the only required dependencies.
+Boost.Any, Boost.Lexical_Cast, Boost.property_tree and Boost.Spirit are the
+only required dependencies.

 OpenMP and Boost's Unit Test Framework are optional.

 ## Building